Rasmussen's Encephalitis

 Immunomodulatory therapy

-These treatments target the autoimmune system and include steroids, tacrolimus, azathioprine and intravenous immunoglobulin (IVIg).
+These treatments target the autoimmune system preventing further damage to brain cells and improve the long-term neurological and neuropsychological functional outcomes.
+Treatments include steroids, tacrolimus, azathioprine and intravenous immunoglobulin (IVIg).
 More recently, treatments with other drugs (monoclonal antibody therapies) such as natalizumab and rituximab are being trialled.
 These treatments slow down the illness, but they do not stop the disease.
 Steroids and IVIg may also reduce seizures.

 Hemispherectomy (HE)